 There are enhanced penalties for meth if an individual does not abide by the laws.
 Under Florida Statute 893.13(1)(g), it illegal for any person to manufacture meth or possess any chemical with intent to create meth.

 An individual who manufactures meth in a place where a minor under the age of 16 is present, then the crime is a first-degree felony punishable of up to 30 years in a Florida prison.
 An individual who manufactures meth and a child under the age of 16 who suffers severe harm during the process will be punished with a first-degree felony and given a 30-year prison sentence in Florida.

 Methamphetamine Statutes in Florida – The Florida Alliance for Drug Endangered Children explains Florida’s Criminal Meth Statutes and the harm caused to children if the commission of the crime occurs in a structure or conveyance where any child under 16 years of age is present or if the commission of the crime causes any child under 16 years of age to suffer great bodily harm.

 Methamphetamine Drug Guide– Read more about meth (often called White Cross, Chalk, Croak, Fire, Crank, or Glass on the street) and the paraphernalia used to smoke or consume methamphetamine from the Partnership for America with tips for parents of children with drug addiction and substance abuse issues.

-> If you are charged with a criminal offenses related to the possession, distribution or trafficking of methamphetamine then contact an experienced criminal defense attorney at The Law Office of Ashley Aulls, P.A..
-We represent clients throughout Brooksville in Hernando County, Dade City and New Port Richey in Pasco County, Inverness in Citris County, and Bushnell in Sumter County, Florida.
+If you are charged with criminal offenses related to the possession, distribution, or trafficking of methamphetamine then contact an experienced criminal defense attorney at The Law Office of Ashley Aulls, P.A..
+We represent clients throughout Brooksville in Hernando County, Dade City and New Port Richey in Pasco County, Inverness in Citrus County, and Bushnell in Sumter County, Florida.
 Call (352) 593-4115 to discuss the facts of your case today.